bazylcossac/TaskBuddy/README.md

 You can use your email and password or if you don't have an account, create a new one using new email and password, then pressing CREATE ACCOUNT

+IMPORTANT: To log out you have to click on your profile icon!!!

 Features in the app: